Debatreya/BodmasParser/README.md

 - **Expression Validation**: Ensures only valid mathematical expressions are parsed (checks for valid characters, balanced parentheses, correct operator usage).
 - **Infix to Postfix Conversion**: Converts standard infix expressions to postfix notation for easier parsing.
+- **Parentheses Support**: Handles expressions with parentheses to control order of operations, including nested parentheses.
 - **Parse Tree Construction**: Builds a binary tree representing the expression structure.
 - **Evaluation**: Computes the result by traversing the parse tree.
 - **Tree Visualization**: Prints a JSON-like structure of the parse tree for debugging and educational purposes.